uceewl4/AMLS_assignment23_24-SN23043574/README.md

     - VGG16.py: pre-trained network with concatenated classifier of VGG16
     - KMeans.py: model of K-Means clustering method

-- **Outputs**: all outputs of the project including preprocessed dataset, metrics and visualization from modelling experiments and trials. <font color=#008000>*Notice that if you don't use backup project, this outputs directory will not appear initially when you clone the project.
-It will only be generated after running the code as code outputs.*</font>
+- **Outputs**: all outputs of the project including preprocessed dataset, metrics and visualization from modelling experiments and trials. <u><font color=#008000>*Notice that if you don't use backup project, this outputs directory will not appear initially when you clone the project.
+It will only be generated after running the code as code outputs.*</font></u>
   - **images:** generated images of modelling experiments and trials
     - **clustering:** 3D image for K-Means clustering
     - **confusion_matrix:** confusion matrix for experiments